 A legally binding contract between a borrower and lender listing all terms and conditions of a loan.

 The progress a student must maintain toward a degree or certificate to receive and remain eligible for financial aid; the school's written standard of satisfactory academic progress.
-Read UC San Diego's Satisfactory Academic Progress guidelines for undergraduates and graduate students.
+Read UC San Diego's Satisfactory Academic Progress guidelines for undergraduates (PDF) and graduate students (PDF).

 Gift-aid, financial aid that does not require repayment; awarded on the basis of merit, academic excellence, and in some cases, additional criteria such as study in a particular major, leadership, study abroad, or financial need.